-Anyone who’s ever purchased wholesale from suppliers or vendors knows: price change is a constant.
+Anyone who’s ever placed a purchase on a wholesale marketplace from suppliers or vendors knows: price change is a constant.
 And that makes inventory costing and calculating the cost of goods sold (COGS) difficult (see inventory meaning).

 But average inventory smooths it out.
 Literally.
 Average inventory employs an accounting strategy called smoothing that levels out value fluctuations.